storacha/specs/w3-session.md

 type AuthorizationRequest {
   # DID of the Account authorization is requested from.
-  iss optional Account
+  iss Account
-  # Capabilities requesting agent wishes to be granted.
+  # Capabilities agent wishes to be granted.
   att [CapabilityRequest]
 }